Entirely handmade by a traditional wet felting process with no use of machines.

-Our slippers are felted from a combination of Merino wool and wools local to our makers.
-This fiber diversity ensures a longer lasting product as the combination of coarse and fine fibers are able to lock together better during the felting process.
-The Merino wool for Nootkas Astoria slippers is sourced exclusively from New Zealand, the remaining wool is sourced locally in Nepal.
-Our Mongolian made slippers are felted with locally sourced Mongolian Merino and native sheep wool.
+Our slippers are hand felted from 100% Merino wool.
+The Merino wool for Nootkas Astoria slippers is sourced exclusively from New Zealand.
+Our Mongolian made slippers and house shoes are felted with locally sourced Mongolian Merino wool.

 As a country New Zealand has banned mulesing and has passed a number of strict anti-cruelty laws making it among the safest places in the world to source raw wool.
 Our Mongolian wool is purchased from nomadic sheep herders.
 These herders depend on sheep for their livelihood and treat them like part of the family.
 They relocate their families each season to find new grazing areas for their sheep.
 We work closely with our suppliers to ensure our wool is coming from humane, cruelty free farms and nomads.